Curriculum Vitae (CV)

 4. Current and previous practice experience

 For example, if the clinic or hospital is in a rural region surrounded by lakes, and you list boating, fishing and hiking as hobbies, they know you're more likely to be happy living there.
-Or if you're applying to a medical group in a large urban city, and you list Broadway theater buff and foodies as interests, that reinforces the likelihood of you being a long-term fit.
+Or if you're applying to a medical group in a large urban city, and you list Broadway theater buff and foodie as interests, that reinforces the likelihood of you being a long-term fit.

 Beyond hobbies, where you are in your Family Medicine or Internal Medicine career makes a difference when it comes to your CV.
 Here are some tips specific to your career stage: